SoliDry/api-generator/README.md

 relationships:
   type: ArticleRelationships
 ```
-This way You telling to generator: "make the relation between Article and Tag OneToMany from Article to Tag"
+This way you telling to generator: "make the relation between Article and Tag OneToMany from Article to Tag"
-The idea works with any relationship You need - ex.
+The idea works with any relationship you need - ex.
 ManyToMany: ```TagRelationships[] -> ArticleRelationships[]```,
 OneToOne: ```TagRelationships -> ArticleRelationships```

 You can also bind several relationships to one entity, for instance -
-You have an Article entity that must be bound to TagRelationships and TopicRelationships, this can be done similar to:
+you have an Article entity that must be bound to TagRelationships and TopicRelationships, this can be done similar to:
 ```
 relationships:
     type: TagRelationships[] | TopicRelationships